sheikhshakibhossain/sheikhshakibhossain/README.md

 ### Who am I ?
 Hi, I’m Sheikh Shakib Hossain, a linux enthusiast.
-Previously, I've worked with Unix/Linux Operating Systems, Linux Automations and Cyber Security.
+Previously, I've worked with Unix/Linux based Operating System Development and Task Automations.
+Also, I have exprience in Cyber Security.
 I’m currently working with backend of Robotics applications.
-I’m looking forward to collaborate on Linux based OS Development.
+I’m looking forward to collaborate on Linux based OS Developments.